uvic-aero/workshops/git/README.md

 * Stage and Commit in one command
 	* `git commit -a -m "[a description of your commit]"`
 	* `-a` Tells the command to automatically stage files that have been modified and deleted, but new files you have not told Git about are not affected.
+## Stashing
+Revert any un-commited changes back to the last commit `git stash`
+* Stash is a stack
+* Pop a stash

 ## Pushing
 In order to get all of your local changes distributed amongst the team, we need to send those changes to the remote repository.
 * `git push`